What if I am a New Zealand citizen and have a criminal history?

 Convictions in New Zealand

-Processing time for Criminal History checks is 25 working days from the date the completed form is received by the High Commission.
+The processing time for pre-travel assessment (submitted via the online enquiry form) is 25 working days from the date the completed form is received by the High Commission.
 Enquiries in relation to the progress of checks will not be responded to if they fall within the 25 working day period.

 Please note that due to privacy legislation, the Department is required to communicate only with the subject of the criminal conviction history report regarding our assessment.
 If you are contacting us on behalf of someone else, we are only able to provide general information.